MatthewSloyan/MD5-message-digest-algorithm/overview.md

 #### --file/-f
 Command parameter that handles file input.
 To use this command enter `./main --file filename.txt`.  ‘-f’ can also be used instead of `--file`.
 This will read the file you have specified and returned the hash result to the user. `filename.txt` is the name of your file, with its extension.
 The file name is required and will display an error if not present.
 #### --string/-s
 Command parameter that handles string input.
-To use this command enter `./main --string ‘Sample String`.  ‘-s’ can also be used instead of `--file`.
+To use this command enter `./main --string ‘Sample String`.  ‘-s’ can also be used instead of `--string`.
 Brackets around the string are only required for string longer than one word.
 This will read the string you have specified and returned the hash result to the user.
 ‘Sample String’ is the string that will be hashed.
 This string is required and will display an error if not present.

 ### Additional Parameters (Optional)
 #### --version/-v